Discussing the Relationship Bill of Rights

 31 December 2023

 The “Relationship Bill of Rights” sounds like something out of a legal drama on HBO.
-This story, however, begins with my friend Alexandra, who wanted a traditional happily-ever-after.
+This story, however, begins with my friend Prashni, who wanted a traditional happily-ever-after.

 On paper, it seemed like a perfect match.
 A few months into their nascent relationship, other issues came to the surface.

-“He wants me to be in an open relationship,” said Alexandra.
+“He wants me to be in an open relationship,” said Prashni.

 She was very upset.